imran-salim/ye/README.md

 # Ye Quote
-This repository generates Kanye West quotes in the command-line interface (CLI).
+This repository writes Kanye West quotes in the command-line interface (CLI).

 ---
 ### Installation